getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 If you don’t have it already, install it through the Admin Panel or using the GPM command line utility.

-Next, open a page in Admin, switch to expert mode and in the Frontmatter section add
+Next, open a page in Admin, switch to expert mode and in the FrontMatter section add

 ```yaml
 access: